rubyworks/facets/CONTRIBUTING.md

 When writing documentation for a method it is best to give a simple summary explanation, followed by some basic examples.
 Follow that up with deeper explanation if needed, including *when* and *why* the method could be useful.

+## Testing

+* Methods in `lib/core/facets/{class}/{method}.rb` will be tested in `test/foo/{class}/test_{method}.rb`.
+* If `lib/core/facets/{class}/{method}.rb` consists only of a require statement, no test file is expected.
+* If `lib/core/facets/{class}/{method}.rb` consists only of a require and an alias, then `test/foo/{class}/{method}.rb`, only needs to test the existence of the alias and not the underlying code.
+But it's okay if the alias is tested further.
+* Methods in `lib/core/facets/{class}/{method}.rb` will be demoed in `demo/core/{class}/{method}.md`.
+* Require only files will have a full demo of it's method or methods.
+Code in a single file may be split into multiple demos, named after the method.
+This is to promote discoverability in the documentation.
+* Demos of aliases will have a simple demo, and a reference to the file it aliases